 Rashi says that Yaakov wished to reveal the conclusion of all the exiles of the Jewish people, but the Divine Presence departed from him and he was unable to do so.
 The Gemara states, “Yaakov said to his sons: Perhaps, Heaven forbid, there is a blemish among the issue of my bed like the case of Avraham, from whom issued Yishmael or like the case of my father Yitzchak, from whom issued Eisav.
 His sons answered him reassuringly: Hear, O Israel, Hashem is our G-d, Hashem is One.
 They explained their response: Just as there is only One G-d in your heart, so there is only One G-d in our heart…”

-“During Golus, the Jewish people is split, not only physically-geographically, but also ideologically.
+“During Golus, the Jewish people are split, not only physically-geographically but also ideologically.
 One group does not see eye to eye with the other.
-This disparity exists not only in that the non-religious segment of our nation does not understand those who are religious, but even the people who keep the Torah and mitzvos are divided and subdivided many times among themselves.
+This disparity exists not only in that the non-religious segment of our nation does not understand those who are religious, but even the people who keep the Torah andmitzvos are divided and subdivided many times among themselves.

 However, over 150 years ago, the disciples of the Vilna Gaon and the disciples of the Baal Shem Tov had made peace with each other.
 While both groups maintained their differences, both developed great respect and eventually a mutual love for each other.